CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/admin_controls.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the factory through which the pool was created.

-    Function to immediately stop the ramping of the amplification coefficient.
-The current value during the ramping process will be finalized as `A`.
+    Function to immediately stop the ramping A. The current value during the ramping process will be finalized as `A`.

     Emits: `StopRampA`